 This is a big NO that a surprisingly large number of people are not aware of.
 Withdrawing cash using a credit card can be an incredibly costly affair.
 Most companies that allow it levy a high interest rate on this feature, in addition to the ATM charges that are incurred.
 At slice, we have made sure our card can’t directly be used at an ATM for cash withdrawals in order to avoid confusion.
 Instead, users that really need cash for an emergency can choose to transfer it to their bank accounts, and then withdraw it from an ATM using their debit card.

 We hope you keep these tips in mind when you start using your first credit card!
 In the meanwhile, if you are looking for the right option for your first card, look no further.
-Apply for slice, and get approved for a credit limit of up to Rs.
-60,000 instantly.
+Apply for slice, and get approved with a pre-approved credit line.